pingcap/blog/optimizing-raft-in-tikv.md

 TiKV uses `ReadIndex` and Lease Read to optimize the Raft Read operation, but these two operations are performed within the Raft thread, which is the same as the appended log process of Raft.
 However fast the appended log is written to RocksDB, this process still delays Lease Read.

 Thus, currently, we are trying to asynchronously implement Lease Read in another thread.
-We’ll move the Leader Lease judgment to another thread, and the thread in Raft will update Lease regularly through messages.
+We'll move the Leader Lease judgment to another thread, and the thread in Raft will update Lease regularly through messages.
 In this way, we can guarantee that the write process of Raft will not influence that of read.

 We are also trying to append the Raft log in another thread at the same time.
 We will compare the performance of the two approaches and choose the better one later.